camster811/6700-CourseProject/README.md

 - For any submission between Dec 02, 12:00 AM CST and Dec 04, 11:59 PM CST will receive a 25 point reduction out of 100.
 - For any submission after Dec 05, 12:00 AM CST, you will be assigned a zero (0) out of 100.

+## Task-6 (Additional Task) for the Students in COMP 6700 and COMP6700-D

+    Create an additional column called VALIDATED in the CSV from Task-5.
+It will be a Boolean flag: 1 or 0.
+You will assign 1 if you see the title or the body of the pull request to be actually related to security based on your knowledge.
+You will need to only manually inspect bodies and titles of pull requests for which the SECURITY flag is 1.
+Otherwise you will assign 0.
+The new CSV file will have the following header and data:

+ID: ID of the pull request
+AGENT: The name of the agent that was used to create the pull request
+TYPE: The type of the pull request
+CONFIDENCE: The confidence of the pull request
+SECURITY: A Boolean flag (1/0) that will report the status of the security status of the pull request.
+If security-related keywords appear in a body or title of the pull request, then the value will be 1, 0 otherwise.
+Use the keywords from the list in `References`
+VALIDATED: A Boolean flag.
+You will assign 1 if you see the title or the body of the pull request to be actually related to security based on your knowledge and also based the keyword scan.
+0, otherwise.

+## Task-7 (Additional Task) for the Students in COMP 6700 and COMP6700-D

+    Create an additional column called VULNERABLEFILE in the CSV from Task-4.
+It will be a Boolean flag: 1 or 0.
+You will assign 1 if: (i) the file is a Python program; (ii) the file is available in the repository; and (iii) the file contains >=1 vulnerability based on the scanning results of Bandit.

+PRID: Data related to `pr_id`
+PRSHA: Data related to `sha`
+PRCOMMITMESSAGE: Data related to `message`
+PRFILE: Data related to `filename`
+PRSTATUS: Data related to `status`
+PRADDS: Data related to `additions`
+PRDELSS: Data related to `deletions`
+PRCHANGECOUNT: Data related to `changes`
+PRDIFF: Data related to `patch`.
+Please remove special characters in the diff to avoid string encoding errors.
+VULNERABLEFILE: Boolean.
+Assign 1 if the file is available, is Python, and contains >=1 vulnerability based on the scanning results of [Bandit](https://bandit.readthedocs.io/en/latest/).